LinguaPhylo/linguaPhylo.github.io/setup.md

 ### Linux

-For Linux, we recommend unzipping the `lphy-studio-{{lphy_version}}.zip` file to the `/usr/local` directory.
+For Linux, we recommend unzipping the `lphy-studio-{{lphy_version}}.zip` file to your home directory.
 By doing so, the launch script for LPhyBeast will automatically detect the library path `$LPHY_LIB`.
 Alternatively, you have the option to manually assign the environment variable `$LPHY_LIB` to the location where LPhy Studio is installed if you choose to install it in a different directory.